The 18 Best Instructional Design Certificate Programs and Courses

 The Learning Design and Technology Graduate Certificate Program by Harvard Extension School

-Like the previous program, this one also consists of 4 extensive curriculums that last well over 12 months.
-Upon successful completion, which requires you to get at least a “B” in each of the required courses, you will receive a professional graduate certificate in “learning design and educational technology.”
+This program also consists of four extensive curricula.
+Upon completion, which requires you to get at least a “B” in each of the required courses, you will receive a professional graduate certificate in learning design and educational technology.

-The material included in this program teaches a broad range of topics, e.g., “project planning,” “creating and editing interactive training content,” and even “website development.”
-During this program, you will gain all the skills needed to develop a career in K–12 education, higher education, corporate training, nonprofit education, museums, or related organizations.
+During this program, you will gain relevant skills for various careers.
+You might land a job in K–12 education, higher education, corporate training, nonprofit education, or related organizations.

 What you will learn

-• Instructional design theories, frameworks, and their application in developing digital learning experiences, covering project planning, content expertise, communication, writing, and technology skills
+- Their application in developing digital learning experiences (e.g., project planning, content expertise, communication, writing, and technology skills)

 6. MicroMasters Program in Instructional Design and Technology (University of Maryland)